mikeraynham/wildaboutpilates/index.md

 %}
 {% endcomment %}

 * A friendly, non-competitive environment.
-Everyone is encouraged to work at their own level of comfort and ability.
+Everyone is encouraged to work at their level of comfort and ability.

 * The venue has been chosen so you have ample space to move and stretch without feeling cramped.

-* Varied and fun sessions: I use a variety of equipment, and each session is different so you won't be left doing the same routine week in week out.
+* Varied and fun sessions.
+I use a variety of equipment, and each session is different so you won't be left doing the same routine week in week out.